Bucks Fungus Group

 Nov 14, 2024.
 On the Helianthemum-covered escarpment at Coombe Hill Penny was on the lookout for any of the special mushrooms which associate with this particular plant.
 She found only this one, a fairly nondescript species which, however, is clearly related to the familiar yellow T. sulphureum (Sulphur Knight) sharing its remarkably pungent and unpleasant smell of coal gas tar.
 Once smelt never forgotten!
 It appears to be host specific to Helianthemum so well worth looking out for, as are many other mycorrhizal species, wherever that plant occurs.

-May 8th Tricholoma inocybeoides (a rare species of Knight with no English name)
+Tricholoma inocybeoides by Jesper Launder Tricholoma inocybeoides (a rare species of Knight with no English name) microscope

 May 8, 2024.
 Whilst visiting South Buck Golf Course (Chalfont St. Peter), Jesper Launder found this unusual white species which he likened to a white Inocybe (Fibre Cap) on collection.
 However, white spores and an unpleasant earthy smell soon put him onto genus Tricholoma though the lack of Birch, Beech and Oak eliminated the three likely white-capped candidates.
 This then led him to the possibility of T. inocybeoides, close to both T. scalpturatum and T. argyraceum, though he was somewhat doubtful, so a sample was sent for sequencing.
 Eventually the result gratifyingly confirmed his ID!
 This is new to the county and to Finds.